 The Polish market is easy to enter, with no local entity required and like-for-like settlement supported.
 However, Polish issuers require cardholders to register their card first.

-Card penetration is quite high in Portugal, but the most popular payment method is MultiBanco, which represented almost 86% of total sales in 2016 (29% in terms of annual monetary value).
+Card penetration is quite high in Portugal, but the most popular payment method is MultiBanco, which represented around the 85% of total sales.

 This is a post-pay option where a reference is generated at the checkout and then paid via an ATM with a debit card or via online banking.

 Romania is one of the biggest ecommerce markets in Central and Eastern Europe.
 The most popular way to pay online is cash on delivery, it has the highest share of cash on delivery in Central and Eastern Europe.
 Credit cards are also a common way to pay, with VISA the predominant card scheme.

 Online banking is also popular with the main players Banca Comercială Română (BCR), BRD and Banca Transilvania taking up over 40% of the market share.